-Use Any Font in the Mac OS X Lion Terminal
+Use Any Font in the Mac OS X Terminal

-The Terminal in Mac OS X 10.7 Lion enforces a new monospacing character width standard, which in laymen terms means you no longer have to use monospace fonts in the Terminal.
-You can now use any font you want, even Comic Sans like the screenshot shows up top (hooray?).
+The Terminal in modern versions of Mac OS X enforces a new monospacing character width standard, which in laymen terms means you no longer have to use monospace fonts in the Terminal.
+That means you can now use any font you want, even Comic Sans like the screenshot shows down below (hooray?).